Single transferable vote: Vote transfers and quota

 The Hare quota was used in the original proposals by Thomas Hare.
 It is larger than the Droop and sometimes ensures greater representation to less-popular parties within a district.
 But also, being larger than Droop, Hare presents more of an obstacle to small parties that hope to take just one seat.
 Being smaller than Hare, the Droop quota may give a seat to a small party that does not have the votes to take a seat under Hare.

-STV minimizes wasted votesvotes cast for a candidate with no chance of winning.
-Votes cast for a winning candidate are sometimes transferred to the voter's next choice candidate, who is also preferred by the voter.
+Surplus votes cast for a winning candidate are sometimes transferred to the voter's next choice candidate, who is also preferred by the voter.
 (Any vote is only used once but may be allocated to different candidates along the way until it finds its final place.)
-Most first-count votes cast for a candidate who wins in the end is never transferred – just the surplus votes are transferred (unless all seats are already filled).
+Most first-count votes cast for a candidate who wins in the end are never transferred – just the surplus votes are transferred (unless all seats are already filled).
 Alternate preferences are only consulted if the candidate is unpopular or elected, and not always then.
-Votes lie where they are when the last seats filled so even under STV not all votes are used to elect someone.
+Votes lie where they are when the last seats are filled, so even under STV not all votes are used to elect someone.

 There are variations in the conduct of transfers in different variations of STV, such as how to transfer surplus votes from winning candidates and whether to transfer votes to already-elected candidates.

 It can happen that a vote is eligible to be transferred but cannot be because it bears no subsequent preference for any remaining candidate.
 In the case of transfers of surplus votes, an "exhausted" vote remains with the victorious candidates and only transferable votes (votes bearing a usable alternate preference) are used to determine the transfer of the surplus.
 If the number of transferable votes is less than the number of the surplus, no calculations are needed to make the transfer.
 Transfer of the transferable votes is done simply by reference to subsequent preference on the votes.
 Not all the surplus will be transferred if there are not enough transferable votes.